As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 Enter your link details in this section …

-Enter the following information:
+Type in the following information:

-- Name: Enter the category name here.
+- Name: Enter the link category name here.

 Categories & Target

-Select a Category and Target for your new link …
+Select a Category and Target for your link …

-(Categories & Target area)
+(Categories & Target – Add New Link)

 Also, select a target frame radio button for your link in the Target section.
 This lets you specify how you want the link to open when clicked on: